Project ESTHER (2012-2014)

-|The first stage of Singing a Song in a Foreign Land (2012-2014) formed part of project ESTHER, a collaborative project with four other European institutions: Jeunesse Musicale Schwerin (Germany), Exil Arte Vienna (Austria), Pro Quartet Paris (France) and DUNK Helsinki (Finland), supported by the Culture Programme of the European Union.
+In 2012 the RCM launched the ‘Singing a Song in a Foreign Land’ project as a part of project ESTHER (2012-2014), a collaborative project with four other European institutions: Jeunesse Musicale Schwerin (Germany), Exil Arte Vienna (Austria), Pro Quartet Paris (France) and DUNK Helsinki (Finland), supported by the Culture Programme of the European Union.
 In February 2014, the project came to a climax with an exhibition, concert series and three-day symposium at the RCM.
-You can download the Symposium Programme here.|
+You can download the Symposium Programme below.